Last updated on February 26th, 2024 at 07:25 pm

 While private student loans are borrowed from outside private banks, and lending institutions.
 They have higher interests with few benefits.

 A personal loan is borrowed to spend on a variety of needs.
 There is no specific purpose.
 You can spend on any need you have.
-For example, wedding, debt consolidation, vacation, personal expenses, buying a car, etc.
+For example, weddings, debt consolidation, vacations, personal expenses, buying a car, etc.

-It is a type of installment loans like mortgage and car loan.
+It is a type of installment loan like a mortgage or car loan.
 So it falls into non-revolving debt.